LMD17/LMD17/README.md

 # Hi, I'm Luke Derbyshire!

 ### Qualifications
-- BSc IT Software Engineering graduated 2023
+- BSc IT Software Engineering completed 2023
-- BSc IT HONOURS Software Engineering graduated 2024
+- BSc IT HONOURS Software Engineering completing in 2024

 Here are some of the projects that I have worked on: